VlahovicN/terraform-project-1/README.md

 - Deploys an RDS MySQL instance in private subnets with subnet group and SG isolation
 - Adds CloudWatch Alarms with SNS notifications for CPU monitoring and auto-scaling triggers
 - Adds EBS volume for instance in private subnet and EFS for Autoscaling group in public subnets.
+- Defines IAM roles and policies to securely grant EC2 instances access to AWS services like CloudWatch and S3.

 ## Why I made it